The Anatomy of Reciprocating Compressors

 Reciprocating compressors have several advantages, but also a few disadvantages.

-Prosreciprocating compressors are efficient when run in short increments and can produce high pressures of up to 6,000 psi, making them suitable for most industrial applications.
+Pros | reciprocating compressors are most effective when sized to run intermittently, and can produce high pressures of up to 6,000 psi, making them suitable for many industrial applications.
 They are available in both oil and oil-free models so they may be used in general manufacturing, as well as sanitary applications that require oil-free air, making them versatile.
-Reciprocating compressors typically have a lower price tag than many other types of air compressor technologies.
+Reciprocating compressors typically have a lower price tag than many other types of air compressor technologies. |

-Consreciprocating compressors generate a lot of noise during operation and cannot regulate capacity.
+Cons | reciprocating compressors generate a lot of noise during operation.
 Some reciprocating compressors have a duty cycle of only 50%, which means they will need to be turned off after running to allow the compressor to cool down between cycles.
 If continuous air is needed, a different type of air compressor with a 100% duty cycle should be selected.
-In addition, some reciprocating compressors have a lifespan of about 10,000 running hours before they need an overhaul or replacement, so it may not be the best choice in a continuous operation.
+In addition, some reciprocating compressors have a lifespan of about 10,000 running hours before they need an overhaul or replacement, so it may not be the best choice in a continuous operation. |

 Because an air compressor is a hard-working, essential piece of equipment in a manufacturing facility, selecting the right type is a crucial decision that can impact efficiency.
 Please contact an expert at JHFOSTER, a Tavoron company, to determine whether a reciprocating compressor, with its simple design and intermittent operation, is the right choice for your application.